 Losing to the A's at Oakland's McAfee Coliseum, 4-0, the Royals establish a franchise record by losing their 19th consecutive game and tie the club's mark by dropping its 12th straight road game.
 The 38-82 squad needs two more defeats to match the American League record of 21 losses accomplished by the 1988 Orioles, and four more will tie the major league mark of 23 endured by the 1961 Phillies.

-John Hattig becomes the first person born in Guam to appear in a major league game.
-The 26-year old Toronto third baseman from Tamuning, who replaces Troy Glaus in the bottom of the fourth, bats clean-up and strikes out looking in both his at bats in the Orioles' 15-0 rout of the Blue Jays.
+🇬🇺 John Hattig becomes the first person born in Guam to appear in a major league game.
+The 26-year-old Toronto third baseman from Tamuning replaces Troy Glaus in the bottom of the fourth, bats clean-up, striking out looking in both his at-bats in the Orioles' 15-0 rout of the Blue Jays.

-Not wanting to be a distraction to the team, B.J.
-Upton apologizes to the Rays for a "mental lapse" on the bases in which he was thrown out at second base on what many believed should have been an easy double.
-The 23-year old center fielder has been benched three times in the past two weeks for not hustling for his first-place club.
+B.J.
+Upton, not wanting to distract the team, apologizes to the Rays for a "mental lapse" on the bases after being thrown out at second on what many believed should have been an easy double.
+The 23-year-old center fielder has been benched three times in the past two weeks for not hustling for his first-place club.

-The Nationals lose their 11th consecutive game dropping a 5-4 decision to the Phillies at Citizens Bank Park.
-The streak is the team's longest skid since they moving to Washington from Montreal prior to the 2005 season.
+The Nationals lose their 11th consecutive game, dropping a 5-4 decision to the Phillies at Citizens Bank Park.
+The streak is the team's longest skid since they moved to Washington from Montreal before the 2005 season.

 Kevin Gracie, an Ellicott City, Maryland native, becomes the 50 millionth fan to attend a game at Oriole Park.
-As a result, the 24-year-old second-year University of Baltimore law student wins five years worth of season tickets as well as a cash prize of $50,000.
+As a result, the 24-year-old second-year University of Baltimore law student wins five years' worth of season tickets and a cash prize of $50,000.

-Gio Gonzalez, with his 16th victory, sets a team record when Washington beats New York, 5-2, at Nationals Park.
-The 26 year-old southpaw, obtained in an offseason trade with Oakland, surpasses Livan Hernandez, who in 1995 posted a 15-10 record in the Nats' inaugural season in the nation's capital.
+Gio Gonzalez, with his 16th victory, sets a team record when Washington beats the Mets at Nationals Park, 5-2.
+The 26-year-old southpaw, obtained in an offseason trade with Oakland, surpasses Livan Hernandez, who in 2005 posted a 15-10 record in the Nats' inaugural season in the nation's capital.

-In Washington, D.C., play comes to a stop in the bottom of the sixth inning of the National game against the Mets when a praying mantis is discovered in the outfield at Nationals Park.
-The contest continues after New York outfielder Andres Torres carefully picks up the beneficial insect and gently hands it over to a member of the Nats ground crew.
+Play stops in the bottom of the sixth inning of Washington's game against the Mets with the discovery of a praying mantis in the outfield of Nationals Park.
+The contest continues after New York outfielder Andres Torres carefully picks up the beneficial insect and gently hands it to a ballpark ground crew member.